 Lack of proper alignment when you use stair stepping machines can prevent you from standing upright and make you lean or hang on the machine, which will distort your posture and reduce the exercise intensity.
 In addition, poor stride biomechanics can prevent reaching the necessary intensity and cause injuries.

-Treadmills and Elliptical
+Treadmills and Elliptical Machines

 Treadmills can be used to develop aerobic endurance and stamina.
-However, the thread is moving surface continuously and you need an advanced functional movement efficiency to walk or run with minimal impact.
+However, the thread surface is moving continuously and you need an advanced functional movement efficiency to walk or run with minimal impact.

 If you are unable to shift weight properly and roll through the feet from heel, to arch, to ball and toe during every stride it will result in a heavy foot strike and injuries.
 Efficient weight shift is accomplished by moving the center of body weight as opposed to using the legs to move the entire body.